5 Benefits of Account-based Ticketing in Public Transport

 1. Improved customer experience & Services

 Account-based ticketing involves a single client account.
-It links customer information to a particular account or ID.
-This way, it’s easier for the end-user or support personnel to view or obtain the information.
+It links customer information to a particular account or ID, making it easier for the end-user or support personnel to view or obtain the information.

 3. Better management of card networks

-It’s easier to manage or expand the scheme’s sales network with account-based ticketing.
-And this is because the system doesn’t use dedicated hardware to embed data on the card.
-It allows for Back-end AI integrations to mobile applications and ECR/POS supermarket systems.
+Managing or expanding the scheme’s sales network with account-based ticketing is easier.
+The system doesn’t use dedicated hardware to embed data on the card.
+It allows Back-end AI integrations to mobile applications and ECR/POS supermarket systems.

-You can easily integrate or expand the sales network without the need for more advanced equipment.
+You can easily integrate or expand the sales network without needing more advanced equipment.
 Moreover, you don’t require additional gadgets for reading or writing data on the cards.

 4. Improved data management

-With hybrid systems, it isn’t easy to synchronize data in real-time.
+With hybrid systems, it isn’t easy to synchronize data in real time.
 As such, transport operators lack critical data on passenger transactions that can be used to validate transactions and inspections.
-But, account-based ticketing is an online system that provides adequate real-time data for operators.
+However, account-based ticketing is an online system that provides adequate real-time data for operators.
 This provides an insight into the services offered and is useful for analytics and the betterment of customer service.

 5. Reduced fares

 With this ticketing method, you only tap and ride.
-The system associates the taps to your account and then calculates the fares based on the scans.
-There are reduced cases of fraud whereby operators in public transport charge exorbitant rates to passengers.
+The system associates the taps to your account and then calculates the foods based on the scans.
+There are reduced fraud cases whereby public transport operators charge exorbitant rates to passengers.

-Travel agencies can also use the system to implement travel regulations enabling best-priced fare rates for riders.
-The system also offers discounted rates for continuing journeys, for instance, from subways to buses.
+Travel agencies can also use the system to implement travel regulations, enabling best-priced fare rates for riders.
+The system also offers discounted rates for continuing journeys, such as from subways to buses.

 Final thoughts

 Account-based ticketing benefits the transport sector in many ways.
-It reduces the quieting time for end-users and offers better to-up means and ticket sales.
-It also allows for more modes of payment that are cost-effective for scheme operators.
+It reduces the quiet time for end-users and offers better to-up means and ticket sales.
+It also allows for more cost-effective payment modes for scheme operators.